MilkSilk/masters_thesis/skirmish_game_balance/README.md

 be presented to illustrate how the algorithms one would expect the least can also serve as a tool for game balancing.

-The code bases upon [Hunt: Showdown](https://www.huntshowdown.com/) The only elements that will be inspired are: weapons, core mechanics like gunfight, consumable items' utilization, tools available in-game.
-The gameplay details will be omitted as this project's aim isn't to create a playable game but instead show how AI can serve to balance a game.
+The code loosely bases upon [Hunt: Showdown](https://www.huntshowdown.com/) The only elements that will be inspired are: weapons, gunfight mechanics and NPC enemies (zombies, dogs, etc.).
+The gameplay fine details will be omitted as this project's aim isn't to create a playable game but instead show how AI can serve to balance a game.